• About/Start Here

 11. Austin Zoo

 The Austin Zoo is a rescue zoo.
 I thought they all were.
-But it’s great to know that abandoned animals have somewhere to go.
+However, it’s great to know that abandoned animals have a place to go.
 There is a train ride too!
-As I mentioned above, I never pass up a ride on a train at zoos.
+As I mentioned earlier, I never pass up the opportunity to ride a train at the zoo.
 It’s that little kid in me, I guess.
-In case you’re wanting to know what else to do around Austin, here are places to visit near Austin for your enjoyment.
+If you want to know what else to do around Austin, here are places to visit near Austin for your enjoyment.
+I hope to see other Central Texas zoos follow suit.

 12. Ellen Trout Zoo